chandrasekhar20/chandrasekhar20/README.md

 - 👋 Hi, I’m @chandrasekhar20
-- 👀 I’m interested in GAME DEVELOPMENT
+- 👀 I’m interested in FULL STACK DEVLOPEMENT
-- 🌱 I’m currently learning GAME DEVELOPING Using Unity..
+- 🌱 I’m currently learning FULL STACK DEVLOPEMENT..
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...